2025 Mississippi First-Time Homebuyer Programs and Loans

 Requirements

-- You will have to pay a $300 non-refundable reservation fee to participate in this program
+- Borrower must pay a non-refundable $300 fee to participate

 Pros and cons